 The field experiment was conducted at the All India Coordinated Cotton Improvement Project, Mahatma Phule Krishi Vidyapeeth, Rahuri, during the Kharif season of 2023.
 The site is located at 19.38°N latitude and 74.65°E longitude, with an elevation of 511 meters above mean sea level.
 Cotton variety Ajeet-199 was manually sown on June 25, 2023, at a spacing of 90 cm × 90 cm.
 The experiment followed a randomized block design (RBD) with five treatments, four replications, and a plot size of 500 m².
 The treatments included two different spray equipment types: a drone (20 L/ha) and a knapsack sprayer (500 L/ha).
 The total number of sprays applied was two, with an interval of 10 days between each application.
 The pesticide used in all treatments was a combination of Thiamethoxam 12.6% + Lambda-cyhalothrin 9.5% ZC.
 The doses were as follows: in treatment 1, 33 g of active ingredient (g.ai/ha) was applied with 150 g of the product per hectare, and 75 ml of the product per 10 liters was used for drone application; in treatment 2, 44 g.ai/ha, 200 g of the product per hectare, and 100 ml per 10 liters were used for drone application; in treatment 3, 55 g.ai/ha, 250 g of the product per hectare, and 125 ml per 10 liters were used for drone application.
 In treatment 4, the same product was used at 44 g.ai/ha and 200 g of the product per hectare, but only 4 ml per 10 liters was applied using the knapsack sprayer.
 Treatment 5 served as the untreated check, with no pesticide application.

 Pre-treatment counts were taken before spraying to decide on the initiation of treatment, with post-treatment counts recorded 10 days after each spray.
 The first spraying was done when the pink bollworm pest reached the Economic Threshold Level (ETL), and a second spray was repeated 10–15 days later.
 Various parameters were observed during the study: the per cent of rosette flowers due to pink bollworm infestation was recorded weekly by selecting five randomly tagged plants.
-The total number of flowers and rosette flowers were counted, and the percentage of rosette flowers was calculated as Per cent Rosette flowers = (Number of Rosette flowers / Total number of flowers) × 100.
+The total number of flowers and rosette flowers were counted, and the percentage of rosette flowers was calculated as per cent Rosette flowers = (Number of Rosette flowers / Total number of flowers) × 100.
 For assessing the pink bollworm larval population in green bolls, 20 green bolls were collected from five randomly tagged plants before and 10 days after each spray.
 These bolls were cut open to count the number of live pink bollworm larvae.
 Green boll damage was observed by plucking 20 green bolls from five randomly selected plants, with the percentage of damage calculated as Per cent Green boll damage = (Number of damaged green bolls / Total number of green bolls observed) × 100.
 Locule damage was assessed at the time of picking by counting the total number of locules and the damaged locules from five randomly tagged plants.
 The percentage of locule damage was calculated using the formula Per cent Locule damage = (Number of damaged locules / Total number of locules) × 100.
 Similarly, open boll damage was recorded at the time of picking, with the number of good and bad open bolls counted from five randomly selected plants.
 The percentage of open boll damage was calculated as Per cent Open boll damage = (Number of bad open bolls / Total number of open bolls) × 100.
 Finally, the yield was recorded at harvest, expressed in quintals per hectare (q/ha).

 3. RESULTS AND DISCUSSION